mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

       <h4>Get Remote Model URI</h4>

     KServe configuration allows direct specification of the model URI.
-However, it doesn't resolve MLflow-specific URI schema like ``runs:/`` and ``model:/``, nor local file URIs like ``file:///``.
+However, it doesn't resolve MLflow-specific URI schemas like ``runs:/`` and ``model:/``, nor local file URIs like ``file:///``.
 We need to specify the model URI in a remote storage URI format e.g. ``s3://xxx`` or ``gs://xxx``.
     By default, MLflow stores the model in the local file system, so you need to configure MLflow to store the model in remote storage.
     Please refer to `Artifact Store <../../../tracking.html#artifact-stores>`_ for setup instructions.